Samoa: Pacific Communities and Social Change

-The program’s thematic seminars provide students with a broad understanding of contemporary life in Samoan culture and of the physical and historical forces that have shaped the Pacific Islands region at large.
+The program’s thematic seminars provide the student with a broad understanding of contemporary life in Samoan culture and of the physical and historical forces that have shaped the Pacific Islands region at large.
 The courses focus on culture and social change and examine some of the impacts of westernization and globalization on small island states.
 The Research Methods and Ethics course introduces culturally appropriate, ethical field research methodology, in preparation for the Independent Study Project (ISP).
 Language study opens a window into Samoan culture, aids in field projects, and allows students to engage more fully with their homestay families.

 The following syllabi are either from a recent session of this program or for an upcoming session.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.